Ali-Tadayoni/Todo-App/README.md

 ### Project Status:

-This project is not complete and i am strongly working on it to add new features 💪.
+This project is currently complete but i will still work on iy and add new features 😎💪

 ### Contact: